Tsunami014/4SeasonsAway/README.md

 Built using the ASM6 compiler.

 ## "I just want to run the code"
-1. Run `build.bash` or `./buildLinux` (double click in file explorer or run in terminal, I don't care)
+1. Run `build.bat` or `./buildLinux` (double click in file explorer or run in terminal, I don't care)
 2. Ensure it created a file `code.nes`
-3. Run an NES emulator such as the provided `nester.exe` and select Open ROM and select the `code.nes`
+3. Run an NES emulator (such as the provided `nester.exe`) and select Open ROM and select the `code.nes`
 4. Play!

 ## Editing/Running